Yijunmaverick/UniversalStyleTransfer/README.md

 ```
 th test_wct.lua -content YourContentImagePath -style YourStyleImagePath -swap5 1
 ```
 Below is an exemplary comparison between w/o and w/ swap operation on conv5.
-It is obsearved that the eyeball in the content is swapped with the ball in the style (bottom) as they are cloeset neighbours in whitened feature space.
+It is obsearved that with the swapping, the eyeball in the content is replaced with the ball in the style (bottom) as they are cloeset neighbours in whitened feature space.

 <img src='figs/p1.jpg' width=840>